bubblesub/bubblesub/docs/doc.md

 ### <a name="cmd-edit-move-subs-to"></a>`edit/move‑subs‑to`
 Moves the selected subtitles to the specified position.
 Asks for the position interactively.

-### <a name="cmd-edit-place-subs-at-current-video-frame"></a>`edit/place‑subs‑at‑current‑video‑frame`
-Realigns the selected subtitles to the current video frame.
-The subtitles start time is placed at the current video frame and the subtitles duration is set to the default subtitle duration.

 ### <a name="cmd-edit-shift-subs-with-gui"></a>`edit/shift‑subs‑with‑gui`
 Shifts the subtitle boundaries by the specified distance.
 Prompts user for details with a GUI dialog.